joelpankito/nomstar/README.md

 ### Installing

-Once the ruby on rails enviroment has been set up.

-Git clone the repository to your local machine:
+Once the ruby on rails enviroment has been set up git clone, the repository to your local machine:

 HTTPS:
 ```